Burlington West median real estate price is $111,391, which is less expensive than 89.3% of Iowa neighborhoods and 93.4% of all U.S. neighborhoods.

 Our research shows that more people carpool to work here in the Burlington West (28.7%) than in 98.5% of the neighborhoods in America.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Burlington West neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Residents of the Burlington West neighborhood have the pleasure of having one of the shortest commutes to work of any neighborhood in America.
 67.9% of the residents have a commute time from home to work (one way) of less than fifteen minutes.
 This is a higher proportion of residents enjoying a short trip to work than NeighborhoodScout found in 98.1% of U.S. neighborhoods.
 Less time commuting means more time for other things in life.

 Divorcees may find friendship and understanding in this neighborhood, as 20.6% of its residents are divorced.
 NeighborhoodScout's exclusive analysis found that this divorce rate is higher than in 96.3% of the neighborhoods in America.

-In addition, the Burlington West neighborhood stands out for having an average per capita income lower than 95.3% of the neighborhoods in the United States.
+In addition, one of the unique characteristics of the Burlington West neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.3% of the neighborhoods in America.

 It used to be that most Americans lived on the farm, or otherwise made their living from the land, the forests, or the sea.
 With global trade and an economy increasingly based on providing services to one another, fewer people farm, fish or harvest timber now than at any time in American history.
 But according to NeighborhoodScout's leading analysis, the Burlington West neighborhood stands apart from most American neighborhood due to the proportion of its residents still working in these fields.
 With 3.9% of the workforce so employed, this neighborhood has a greater concentration of such workers than 95.5% of U.S. neighborhoods.